isogeo/doc-admin/Help/en/appendices/wfs_jsonp.md

-# Configuring your mapping server for JSON-P
+# Configuring your geospatial server for JSON-P

 ## Issues